 These are a few great walking and bike tours of Stellenbosch:

 Another thing I recommend doing while in town, and which is a good diversion from all the wine tasting in Stellenbosch, is visiting the nearby township of Kayamandi.
 The name means “sweet home” in the Xhosa language.
 Kayamandi was founded in the 1950s during Apartheid.
 Next to the small houses that were built at the time – all having a sleeping room, a kitchen and a fireplace and chimney – there’s also many shacks made with whatever material easily found.

 I won’t lie to you: the living conditions in some parts of Kayamandi are dire, to say the least.
 Some huts don’t have running water and toilets, and the inhabitants have to make use of communal toilets and showers.
 But despite the hardship, people strive to get a better life, children play and smile, there’s a lot going on and Kayamandi really is “sweet home” and an interesting place to visit outside the wine estates in Stellenbosch.

-The Five Best Estates To Do Wine Tasting In Stellenbosch
+The Seven Best Estates To Do Wine Tasting In Stellenbosch

 There’s so many amazing wine estates in Stellenbosch that deciding which one to visit may be a daunting task.
 Personally, I’d visit them all – but I am the worst lightweight of all (though I have improved a lot, courtesy of all the wine tasting in Stellenbosch) so I had to make a selection.